 Carney is confident in the forward guidance plan and stated that “expected interest rates have remained low even as the economy has recovered strongly, uncertainty about interest rates has fallen, and most importantly, UK businesses have understood the message”.

 According to Chris Williamson, chief economist at Markit, the first bank interest rate increase is not due until the second quarter of next year.
 “Rates are then projected to rise to 2% by early 2017.
-Beyond 2017, the message from the Bank is that ‘even when the economy has returned to normal… the appropriate level of Bank rate is likely to be materially below the 5% level set on average by the [Bank] prior to the crisis'”.
+Beyond 2017, the message from the Bank is that ‘even when the economy has returned to normal… the appropriate level of Bank rate is likely to be materially below the 5% level set on average by the [Bank] before the crisis'”.